Britain loves a good picnic. We’ve even devoted a week to our fondness for al-fresco dining – National Picnic Week 2019 runs from 21-30 June.

 4. Beeswax wraps

 Brits buy over 3.5 billion sandwiches a year according to the boffins at British Sandwich & Food-to-Go Association.
-Most of those will come in plastic packaging – and most of that will end up in landfill or polluting the environment.
-Use your loaf (maybe a nice sour dough one) and fill it with some posh nosh (organic avocado, black olives, sun-dried toms, hummus).
+Most of those will come in plastic packaging – and most of that will end up in landfill or coming out of the chimney of an incinerator.
+Use your loaf (maybe a nice sourdough one) and fill it with some posh nosh (like organic avocado, black olives, sun-dried tomatoes or hummus).
 And instead of cling film, wrap it in a reusable beeswax wrap or a vegan food wrap.
-Bing, bash, bosh.
+(Look for "Plastic-free food wrap".)
+Bish bash bosh.

 5. Eco-friendly wine glasses

-If you're looking for a drinking vessel that's aged as well as your grape juice, buy glasses made from wine bottles.
-Using old items to make new things is called upcycling.
-It's different to recycling because the materials don't need to be broken down before they can be re-used – so it saves energy.
+You can get into a bit of upcycling - using old items to make new things - by buying glasses made from bottles, (Search for "glass").
+Upcycling is different from recycling because the materials don't need to be broken down before they can be re-used – so it saves energy.
 And it's much better than creating demand for new materials that have to be mined, processed and transported.
 One more tip: choose cork over screw tops and synthetic corks.
 Surprisingly, screw tops contain a hidden seal of plastic.
 Cork is 100% natural and doesn't harm the trees that it's stripped from.
-Now decant yourself into a picturesque scene and breathe.
+Now decant yourself into a picturesque location and breathe.
 Cheers to that.

 6. Sign our petition